-The data shows that water quality in Chapmans Creek is largely influenced by groundwater baseflow.
-Salt levels at RW1 and RW2 respectively average at $1282 \,\mu\text{S/cm}$ and $1917 \,\mu\text{S/cm}$ (Graph 7.2) with a pH slightly above neutral (Graph 7.1).
-During high flow, the salt content would likely decrease following initial flushing of the system.
+The data shows that water quality in Chapmans Creek is largely influenced by groundwater baseflow during normal conditions.
+Salt levels at RW1 and RW2 respectively average at 1265 μ S/cm and 1762 μ S/cm (Graph 7.2) with a pH fluctuating slightly above neutral (Graph 7.1).
+During high flow, the salt content decreases following initial flushing of the system.